Fixed Penalty Notices for littering and dog fouling

-Enforcement Officers in Thurrock are employed either directly by us or by contract with Kingdom Services Group.
-They carry a photo ID that shows their job title and name.
-The ID includes a phone number you can call to check the officer is genuine.
+Enforcement Officers in Thurrock are employed either directly by us or by contract with District Enforcement.
+They carry photo identification (ID) that shows their job title and name.
+The ID includes a 4-digit unique reference number you can use to confirm that the officer is genuine.

 All officers wear a uniform of:

 - black trousers

-- blue polo shirts with the Kingdom logo on one side and Thurrock Council's logo on the other
+- blue polo shirts with the District Enforcement logo on one side and Thurrock Council's logo on the other

-- black jackets with the logos on both sides and "Enforcement Officer" on the sleeve
+- blue jackets with the logos on both sides and "Enforcement Officer" on the sleeve

 - body cameras